-To estimate the time-varying arrival rate $\lambda_t$ for each site $m$, we analyze historical admission data aggregated into daily counts.
-Due to the inherent noise, seasonality, and irregular fluctuations in admissions data, we apply a statistical decomposition approach to isolate meaningful temporal patterns and extract the smoothed admission trends needed as inputs to the occupancy model.
+To estimate the time-varying arrival rate $\lambda_t$ for each site $m$, we use historical admission data aggregated into daily counts from the adjusted series described in Section~\ref{ProblemData}.
+Because admissions exhibit noise, seasonality, and irregular fluctuations, we apply statistical decomposition to extract a smooth estimate of the underlying arrival intensity for the occupancy model.

-Specifically, we use Seasonal-Trend decomposition via Loess (STL) \citep{rb1990stl} to decompose the daily admission time series into long-term trend, seasonal components, and residual noise.
-STL is well suited to this setting due to its robustness to outliers and flexibility in handling irregular seasonal patterns.
-For each site, we conduct a grid search over STL configuration parameters, including seasonal window lengths of 7, 15, and 31 days, trend window lengths of 15, 31, and 61 days, polynomial degrees of 1 and 2 for both seasonal and trend components, and a binary robustness flag set to decide on using a weighted version that is robust to some forms of outliers.
-This enables automated tuning to identify the decomposition that minimizes the residual variation in the admission time series.

-Our search spans a total of 72 candidate configurations per site.
-We select the STL configuration yielding the lowest residual standard deviation as the best fit.
-The resulting smoothed trend component is retained as the estimate of $\lambda_t$, representing the expected number of new admissions at site $m$ on day $t$.
+Specifically, we apply Seasonal-Trend decomposition via Loess (STL) \citep{rb1990stl} to decompose daily admissions into trend, seasonal components, and residual noise.
+STL is chosen for robustness to outliers and flexibility in capturing irregular seasonality.
+For each site, we perform a grid search over seasonal windows of 7, 15, and 31 days, trend windows of 15, 31, and 61 days, polynomial degrees of 1 and 2, and a robustness flag for weighted fitting.
+These windows reflect weekly to monthly smoothing scales relevant to hospital admissions.
+The grid search selects the configuration that minimizes residual standard deviation.
+Our search evaluates 72 candidate configurations per site.
+The resulting smoothed trend is used as the estimate of $\lambda_t$, representing expected admissions at site $m$ on day $t$.

-We use STL over alternatives like SARIMA \citep{box2015time} or machine learning because our aim is not short-term forecasting, but to estimate a smooth and interpretable arrival function that can be directly integrated into a queueing-theoretic framework.
-Unlike black-box machine learning models, STL decomposition provides an explicit and modular separation of signal components and enables downstream evaluation and scenario analysis \citep{hyndman2018forecasting}.
-Moreover, STL outputs can be directly used as functional inputs to the $M_t/G_t/\infty$ model.
+We use STL over alternatives like SARIMA \citep{box2015time} or machine learning because our goal is not short-term forecasting but estimation of a smooth, interpretable arrival function for queueing analysis.
+Unlike black-box models, STL offers explicit separation of trend and seasonality and supports scenario evaluation \citep{hyndman2018forecasting}.
+Moreover, its outputs can be directly incorporated into the $M_t/G_t/\infty$ framework.